Kiflw/DualBootIssue/README.md

 This is only for the GRUB bootloader though.
 Any other bootloader like systemd boot shouldn't have a problem like this.

+I have some of the Error Messages that you may have seen when faced with this issue at the bottom of this page.

 I'm just a little stubborn since I'm already used to Grub's interface.

 This issue might even be exclusive to dual booting windows and linux with a grub bootloader.
 After all, I'm still learning.

 # Guide to fixing the Grub Bootloader issue after a Windows Update

-The problem in this case, is the grub bootloader doesn't come up, possibly due to the lack of the vmlinuz package file.
+The problem in this case, is the grub bootloader doesn't come up, or you would see a `grub` or `grubrescue` screen.

+This is possibly due to the lack of the vmlinuz package file.

-So this one is mainly to reinstall the bootloader.
+So this one is mainly to reinstall the bootloader via booting into a live USB iso and chrooting into your system.
+Since this method is most robust compared to other methods, from my experience at least.

 This problem took me 4 hours to figure out, so this is here to help.

 Dual Boot tends to have two EFI partitions, so make sure you're picking the Linux EFI Partition.